ja11sop/cuppa/README.md

 **construct** has been written primarily to provide a clean and structured way to leverage the power of Scons without the usual problems of hugely complex `scontruct` files that diverge between projects.
 Key goals of **construct** are:

   * minimise the need for adding logic into `sconscript` files, keeping them as declarative as possible.
-  * allow declarative `sconscripts` that are both much clearer and significantly simpler than the equivalent `make` file, without the need to learn a whole new scripting language like `make` or `cmake`.
+  * allow declarative `sconscript`s that are both much clearer and significantly simpler than the equivalent `make` file, without the need to learn a whole new scripting language like `make` or `cmake`.
   * provide a clear structure for extending the facilities offered by **construct**
   * provide a clear vocabulary for building projects
   * codify Scons best practices into **construct** itself so that users just need to call appropriate methods knowing that **construct** will do the right thing with their intent